MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-drill.md

 The double arrow drill-down icon drills down all fields on the canvas at once.
 This example shows how to drill down one field at a time.

-1. From the territory level, where the chart shows just Kentucky and Tennessee, select the drill-down icon :::image type="icon" source="./media/end-user-drill/power-bi-drill-icon2.png"::: to turn it on.
+1. From the category level, where the chart shows Rural and Urban, select the drill-down icon :::image type="icon" source="./media/end-user-drill/power-bi-drill-icon2.png"::: to turn it on.

     Now you have the option of drilling down **one field at a time** by selecting a visual element, like a bar, bubble, or leaf.